jackusay/cuda_markdown_image/readme/readme.txt

 Markdown Image
-show markdown image between lines.
+show markdown local image between lines.

-Author: jackusay
+Author: jackusay, some components are from Alexey-T